 IoT enabled cars can connect themselves to the nearby smart parking lot and book a slot for themselves.
 They can pass on qualitative information to their manufacturers to improve vehicle functioning and safety.
 These cars can alert the owner of the car about a scheduled service or remind them about the need for an oil change.
 These cars can prevent accidents from happening by judging the speed and their distance from other vehicles.
 These cars can alert a malfunctioned part to the owner.
 These cars can suggest possible driver routes with minimal traffic.
 The IoT has been at the forefront in the realisation of autonomous cars.
 The IoT software in these cars can automatically update itself, keeping it abreast of the latest features incorporated.
 These IoT cars, in the long run, would be the key in smart traffic management.

 Smart Home Solutions

 IoT devices are an integral part of smart homes wherein the electronic devices automatically turn themselves off upon sensing the environment.
 Imagine the window curtain automatically opening up during daytime and the lights automatically turning off when no one is around to save energy costs.
 The doors can be remotely operated in case of an unexpected guest at home.
 An alert is automatically sent on the owner’s mobile if someone tries to enter the house.
 The automatic sprinkler system automatically turns off on giving a sufficient amount of water to your garden.
 One can control the environment of wine cellars from a remote location.
-There are endless applications of IoT in the smart home sector, including gauging structural damage in buildings, bridges, etc. These applications emphasise the need to hire internet of things developer in this sector.
+There are endless applications of IoT in the smart home sector, including gauging structural damage in buildings, bridges, etc. These applications emphasize the need to hire internet of things developers in this sector.

 Supply Chain & Logistics